Planning Your Visit

 What kind of child care is available?

 Providence offers safe, age-appropriate care and instruction for children through 5th grade.
 Our nursery is staffed to meet the needs of our youngest attendees.
-Preschool- and elementary-school-aged children will find instruction and activities in their Grow Groups and Children's Church.
+Preschool- and elementary-school-aged children will find instruction and activities in their Grow Groups.
 All staff and volunteers who work with children must undergo a background check, and we employ the use of KidCheck — a secure checkin/checkout system — to verify that children are returned into the care of their parents or parent-approved adults only.

 Visitor parking is immediately adjacent to our facilities, at the top of the drive and to the right.
 Visitors who enter through the doors under the large portico will find themselves in our Connector Cafe, where they will be greeted and directed or escorted to where they and their children need to be.
 Families with children are strongly encouraged (but not required) to create a KidCheck account in advance (simply visit https://go.kidcheck.com/ and follow the instructions), or to arrive at the church a bit early in order to complete that registration process with the help of one of our volunteers.